 PHYS 8049 (0).
 GRADUATE FULL-TIME STATUS.
+Graduate full-time status.

 PHYS 8100 (1).
 RESEARCH.
-Research and study of selected physics topics (vary each term).
+Research and study of selected physics topics; content varies term to term.

 PHYS 8200 (2).
 RESEARCH.
-Research and study of selected physics topics (vary each term).
+Research and study of selected physics topics; content varies term to term.

 PHYS 8300 (3).
 RESEARCH.
-Research and study of selected physics topics (vary each term).
+Research and study of selected physics topics; content varies term to term.

 PHYS 8361 (3).
 SPECIAL TOPICS IN PHYSICS.
-Special topics in physics (vary each term).
+Special topics in physics; varies by term.
 Contact the department for more information.

 PHYS 8362 (3).
 SPECIAL TOPICS IN PHYSICS.
-Special topics in physics (vary each term).
+Special topics in physics; varies by term.
 Contact the department for more information.